Apostrophe

 Clicking on the "New Group" button will bring up a modal for creating a new group with two settings tabs.

 The "Basics" tab has several sections.
-At the top is a section with a field for the group's unique name.
+At the top is a section with a field for the group's unique name in the Title field.

-At the top of the 'Permissions' section is a toggle that sets whether the group should have all admin permissions.
-If switched to "Yes," it will allow the new group to create, modify, delete, and publish all content on the site, including creating additional users and groups.
+The "Admin Permissions" section contains a toggle that sets whether the group should have all admin permissions.
+If toggled on it will allow the new group to create, modify, delete, and publish all content on the site, including creating additional users and groups.
 Only users who are completely trusted to manage other users and their permissions should ever be added to such a group.
 Note, giving a group admin permissions overrides per-locale permissions.
 That group will be able to work with documents in any locale and the Locale Permissions section will disappear.

 group members tab